Recipe Overview

 Instructions

-- Combine all ingredients and spread in a single layer on prepared sheet pan.
+• Combine all ingredients in a small bowl.
+Spread the seasoned pepitas in a single layer on prepared sheet pan.

-- Bake for 20 minutes, stirring halfway through.
-Seeds should be golden and crunchy.
+• Bake for 20 minutes, stirring halfway through.
+Seeds should be dry, golden, and crunchy.
+Watch closely toward the end of the baking time to make sure they don't scorch.

 Notes